 Acceptable courses will be determined for each individual student in consultation with the College's counseling staff.
-College credit may not be substituted for high school credit.
+College credit may be used to fulfill high school graduation requirements.

 ACADEMIC COMPETITIONS

 College Bowl.
 Each year Enterprise State Junior College participates in the Alabama College Bowl.
 This intercollegiate competition between the junior/community colleges of the state involves students in a series of exciting competitive matches where knowledge in a broad variety of subject areas determines the winners.